-Who is in the royal box at Wimbledon today?
+Who is in the Royal Box at Wimbledon today?

-Strictly star Rose Ayling-Ellis is among the guests sitting in the Royal Box on Wednesday
+Dame Mary Berry was just one of the famous faces in Thursday’s Royal Box

-Rose Ayling-Ellis, the mayor of Wandsworth, and a past president of Tennis Australia are among those sitting in the Royal Box on the third day of the 2022 Wimbledon tournament.
+Dame Mary Berry, Dame Darcey Bussell and Ciara are among those sitting in the Royal Box on the fourth day of the 2022 Wimbledon tournament.

 The Royal Box, which is located on Centre Court at the legendary SW19 sports venue, has 74 seats reserved for the royal family and invited guests of the All England Lawn Tennis and Croquet Club (AELTC).